-This shrub-like herbaceous perennial, also known as bride’s feather, is native to North America, and northern Europe and Asia where it grows in moist woodlands.
+This shrub-like herbaceous perennial, also known as bride’s feather, is native to North America, and northern Europe and Asia where it grows in moist woodlands. .
+It is a member of the rose family, Rosaceae, that also includes apples, Pyrocantha, and meadowsweet.
 The dark green leaves are two to three foot long and tri-pinnately compound.
 In early to mid-summer creamy white male and female flowers appear in open plumes on different plants and are one to two feet long.
 Male plumes are more upright, brighter white, and are feathery because of their numerous stamens.
 The flowers attract butterflies and the plant serves as a larval host for dusky azure.
 Goats beard is a good back of the border plant where it has plenty of room to develop into a large clump.
 For smaller gardens the three foot tall cultivar ‘Kneiffii’ may be more suitable.
 Goat’s beard grows well in a variety of soil and light conditions but needs some afternoon shade and plenty of water in the southern part of its range.

 Type: Herbaceous perennial